deevvan/DNABert2-RNAseq-classification-model/README.md

 #### Data Preparation

-- The data is read from a CSV file containing virus genome sequences and their labels from Step 1a/1b/1c.
+- The data is read from a CSV file containing balanced number of virus genome sequences across all virus labels, subtype labels & VOC labels from Step 1a/1b/1c.
+- NOTE: Number of viral genome sequences are balanced but fragmentation of respective genomes result in unbalanced number of fragments as shown below as a result of difference in genome sizes.

 - The data is split into training, validation, and test sets with an 80-10-10 split.
 Data sizes in each split shown below: